owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

   Traefik will issue certificates with LetsEncrypt and therefore you must set an email address in `TRAEFIK_ACME_MAIL=`.

-  oCIS will by default started in the `latest` version.
+  By default ocis will be started in the `latest` version.
 If you want to start a specific version of oCIS set the version to `OCIS_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis/tags?page=1&ordering=last_updated).

   Set your domain for the oCIS frontend in `OCIS_DOMAIN=`, eg. `OCIS_DOMAIN=ocis.owncloud.test`.